-The I shape is characterised by a long lean body, shoulders are similar to hips, though sometimes marginally wider, (but never linebacker).
+The I body shape is characterised by a long lean body, shoulders are similar to hips, though sometimes marginally wider, (but never linebacker).

 There isn’t a particularly defied waist, many describe themselves as boyish.
 Here are 3 examples.